 - Excessive usage of combined hormonal birth control pills

 - Family history or personal medical history of DVT

 Signs and Symptoms:

-Some patients who developed DVT may be asymptomatic, but here are the most common characteristic signs of a blood clot in the leg when left untreated: swelling pain, and redness of the leg, ankles, and calf, which some describes as a “heavy ache” and worsen when foot it flexes upward, most commonly occur on one side, tenderness and discoloration on the lower extremities and redness on the legs and warm to touch.
+Some patients who developed DVT may be asymptomatic, but here are the most common characteristic signs of a blood clot in the leg when left untreated: swelling pain; redness of the leg, ankles, and calf, which some describe as a “heavy ache” and worsen when foot flexes upward, most commonly occur on one side; tenderness and discoloration on the lower extremities; legs are warm to touch.